developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - When a value of ***None*** is chosen, no lock is applied and the device can be used by anyone.

-- When a value of ***Swipe*** is chosen, unlocking will require only a simple swipe and the device can be used by anyone.
+- When a value of ***Swipe*** is chosen, unlocking requires only a simple swipe and the device can be used by anyone.

-- When a value of ***PIN*** is chosen, unlocking will require entry of a PIN (personal identification number) and the device can only be unlocked by someone knowing the correct PIN value.
+- When a value of ***PIN*** is chosen, unlocking requires entry of a PIN (personal identification number) and the device can only be unlocked by someone knowing the correct PIN value.

-- When a value of ***Password*** is chosen, unlocking will require entry of a password and the device can only be unlocked by someone knowing the correct password value.
+- When a value of ***Password*** is chosen, unlocking requires entry of a password and the device can only be unlocked by someone knowing the correct password value.

-- When a value of ***Pattern*** is chosen, unlocking will require drawing a pattern on the screen using the touch panel and the device can only be unlocked by someone knowing the correct pattern.
+- When a value of ***Pattern*** is chosen, unlocking requires drawing a pattern on the screen using the touch panel and the device can only be unlocked by someone knowing the correct pattern.